45th ANNUAL

 • Copies of other works, class work and commercially prepared kits will not be accepted.

 • Your frame and artwork may be any proportion that meets the following requirements: Artwork can be any size up to 5” x 5” (25 sq. in.).
-This includes unframed gallery wrapped canvases with finished sides.
+This includes unframed gallery wrapped canvases with finished sides (minimum of 1.5″).
+Framed artwork must not exceed 8” x 6” (48 sq. in.), while maintaining the surface size of the artwork as noted above.

 • Image must not appear to be part of a larger painting.

-• Miniatures and Small Paintings may be hand delivered or mailed by the delivery dates as noted in important dates section.
+• Miniatures may be hand delivered or mailed by the delivery dates as noted in important dates section.

 Friends of the Arts